wizardlyluke/discord-remote-desktop-notifier/README.md

-# Discord Bot RDP Session Status Updater
+# Discord Bot RDP Session Status Notifier

 This project is designed to update a Discord bot's status to "Remoting In" whenever a user is logged in via Remote Desktop on a Windows 11 machine.
 It checks for active RDP sessions at regular intervals and updates the bot's status accordingly.